sefire-org/.github/profile/README.md

 - **Documentation:** [Link to your docs]
 - **Tutorials:** [Link to tutorials or getting started guides]
 - **FAQ:** [Link to FAQ section]

-### 🔥 What Drives Us
-- Our team loves coffee ☕☕☕☕☕
-- We believe that good work sells
-- We work hard to create the future of the Software Development Space in Singapore, ASEAN & Beyond

 ### 🧙 Join Us
 We are always looking for eager-beavers to join us!
 [Email Us Today!](mailto:origin@sefire.org)